thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * implement task "filter_learning_cards", by burying the cards not in the original deck

 * fix searching + open the browser and add tags, then ask to sort by tags
-* implement ability to set a correction vector (ex: favor cards closer to "neuroanatomy"), could actually just be a card ID to favor
 * add a link to reduce the size of the fasttext model

 * create a search algorithm that expands your query by fetching synonyms